10 best tracking breeds with the most powerful noses

 As well as being chief sniffers, these dogs often have impressive strength and stamina levels, and excellent skill in agility and intelligence.
-With a mixture of praise and the best dog treats, you’ll find they respond well to training and commands, making them wonderful family pets.
+With a mixture of praise and the best dog treats, you’ll find they respond well to training and commands, making some of them wonderful family pets.

 1. Bloodhound

-He may be docile and lovey-dovey when he’s at home with his family, but don’t let that fool you - the Bloodhound is relentless and stubborn when he’s sent on a tracking mission.
+He may be docile and lovey-dovey when he’s at home with his family, but don’t let that fool you – the bloodhound is relentless and stubborn when he’s sent on a tracking mission.

-There’s not a dog on earth that can match the Bloodhound when it comes to finding things and they were originally bred to hunt deer and wild boar before later learning to track people.
+There’s not a dog on earth that can match the bloodhound when it comes to finding things and they were originally bred to hunt deer and wild boar before later learning to track people.
 Research published in the Journal of Forensic Sciences revealed that veteran bloodhounds are able to trail and correctly identify the scent of individual humans which explains why they’re sometimes seen with police being used as a tool for law enforcement personnel.

 They’re often used to track fugitives and are commonly used in search and rescue, and while they’re aggressive in their pursuit to find someone, when well trained, they’re not aggressive once they locate a person.